wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 First, let's make sure we have the necessary prerequisites for developing with wasmCloud..

 - **Language SDKs**: wasmCloud supports [TinyGo](https://tinygo.org/getting-started/install/) and [Rust](https://www.rust-lang.org/tools/install) for actor development and [Rust](https://www.rust-lang.org/tools/install) for capability provider development.
-Ensure you have a toolchain installed for your preference of language, for now we recommend installing Rust regardless and
+Ensure you have a toolchain installed for your preference of language.

 - **Unix utilities**: We include Makefiles with our project templates to simplify development that assume some common command line utilities.
 Using your favorite package manager, make sure that you have these installed: **bash**, **git**, **jq**, and **make**
   - We recommend gnu make version 4.3 or later. (for Mac users: you'll need to add the homebrew-installed make to your path _before_ the one in `/usr/bin`).